FiReLoRd44/FiReLoRd44/README.md

 ## 💼 Professional Background
 - 🎓 Completed my undergraduate degree in Computer Science.
-- 👷‍♂️ Working as a Cloud Security Engineer.
+- 👷‍♂️ Worked as a Security Engineer.
 - 🛡️ Deeply interested in cybersecurity, network security, and IoT technologies.

 ## 🚀 My Projects